annacasavant/118_Bus_System/How-To.md

 end
 ```

 Now we have four dataframes containing the four types of generation.
-The next
-step is to build the generators by parsing data from `gen_params`.
-We can
-define variables describing the generators using columns found in
+Build the generators by parsing data from `gen_params`.
+Define variables describing the generators using columns found in
 `thermal_gens`, `hydro_gens`, `solar_gens`, and `wind_gens`.

 ```@repl system